paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-046-national-levee-safety-program.md

 **(h) Levee rehabilitation assistance program**

-(1) **Establishment** — The Secretary shall provide assistance to States, regional districts, Indian tribes, and local governments relating to addressing flood mitigation activities that result in an overall reduction in flood risk.
+(1) **Establishment** — The Secretary shall provide assistance to States, regional districts, Indian tribes, and local governments relating to addressing flood mitigation and levee rehabilitation activities that result in an overall reduction in flood risk.

 (2) **Requirements** — To be eligible to receive assistance under this subsection, a State, regional district, Indian tribe, or local government shall—